1. How many students are in the program?

 8. Does the program offer online courses?

-While the required courses are immersion format, there are many opportunities to take online courses as electives.
+While most of the required courses are immersion format, there are many opportunities to take online courses as electives.

 9. When can I start the program?